 PHIL 240.
-Philosophy of Art

-Traditional and recent theories of art, the work of art, criticism, theories of taste and aesthetic quality and special problems concerning the individual arts.
+Philosophy of Art Arts and Humanities Group 1 course Traditional and recent theories of art, the work of art, criticism, theories of taste and aesthetic quality and special problems concerning the individual arts.

 PHIL 242.
 Philosophy of Sex and Gender